sea-kg/ctf01d/README.md

  * 101 - "service is up" (worked fine)
  * 102 - "service is corrupt" (something wrong with the service)
- * 103 - "service is mumbled" (or checker infinity work)
+ * 103 - "service is mumbled" (or checker works endlessly)
  * 104 - "service is down"
  * any - "checker is shit"